supremeimposter/My-Vault/GATE/Linear-Algebra/Determinants.md

 \end{vmatrix}
 $$
 - If a matrix $A$ has a row (or column) of zeros, then $\det(A) = 0$.
-- Determinant of a diagonal matrix is the product of its principle diagonal elements.
-- Determinant of a upper triangular or lower triangular matrix is the product of its principle diagonal elements.

 - Row operations such as $R_{i} \rightarrow c_{1} R_{j} + c_{2} R_{k}$ changes $\\det(A)$.
 - $\det(A) = \det(A^T)$
 - $\det(AB) = \det(A) \ast \det(B)$
 - $\mid A^n \mid = (\;\mid A \mid\;)^n$
-- Determinant evaluated across any row or column is zero.
+- Determinant evaluated across any row or column is same.
 - $\det(c \; A) = c^n\; \det(A), c \in \mathbb{R}$ and $n$ is the dimension of $A$.
 - If the columns of a matrix are LD set of vectors, then its determinant is 0.
-Since a column can be represented as a linear combination of every other vector, then the determinant can be operated to have two similar columns making its determinant 0.
+Since a column can be represented as a linear combination of other vectors, then the determinant can be operated to have two similar columns making its determinant 0.
 - If a matrix $A$ is singular, then $\det(A) = 0$.

 ## Calculating Determinants

 1. Calculate using permutations.
-2. Convert given matrix to echelon form and calculate the product of pivot elements.
-Keep track of the interchanging of the rows(or columns).
-$$
-\det(A) = \pm \; d_{1} d_{2} \cdots d_{n}
-$$
+2. Calculate using Pivot formula.
 3. Calculate using co-factors.

 ### Calculating using Permutations

 If a $n \times n$ determinant is expanded, then there are $n!$ determinants which will survive out of $n^n$ terms.

 ![[Determinants-20240509094718207.webp]]